 OVERVIEW While language and literature are discrete qualifications, many of the skills practised within them are applicable to both subjects and the two are taught alongside one another.
 In literature, you will follow the AQA GCSE curriculum.
 This rigorously formulated home board qualification requires the reading of a range of stimulating and challenging texts (including Shakespeare) and really enables you to become a sharp thinker and an able argumentative writer.
 The Edexcel IGCSE language specification teaches you functional skills with real-world applications where the abilities to decipher unseen texts; write analytically; make comparisons and write transactionally are all assessed.
 COURSE OUTLINE For English literature, you study the three main literary genres, while developing a sharp awareness of how writers construct their works and shape readers' responses.
 Examined texts are Shakespeare's Much Ado About Nothing for drama; Golding's Lord of the Flies for modern prose and The Sign of Four by Sir Arthur Conan Doyle for the nineteenth century novel.
 The course also features an exciting poetry anthology containing classic poets such as Wordsworth alongside more contemporary voices.
 Finally, you are required to formulate examination responses to unseen poems that you interpret.
-For English language, 60% of your final grade is determined by the paper one examination.
-Section A of this requires demonstration of a range of skills centred around a reading comprehension.
+For English language, you study for two examinations.
+In paper one, Section A requires demonstration of a range of skills centred around a reading comprehension.
 Section B, meanwhile, demands an ability to produce a variety of text-types.
-The syllabus promotes mastery of the essential reading and writing skills required in both academic and working life and these are further consolidated via the coursework component.
-You will write a sustained creative piece and a literary essay based on poetry or short stories.
-The two coursework essays total 40% of your final grade.
+In paper two, Section A requires a written answer exploring a poem or short prose piece.
+Section B requires writing an imaginative piece.
+The syllabus promotes mastery of the essential reading and writing skills required in both academic and working life.
 You are taught in broadly mixed ability sets by one teacher for six periods per week.
 Classwork is consolidated by home learning assignments and independent reading tasks.
-The Middle Fifth curriculum is largely concerned with covering course content, while the GCSE year itself involves a more revision-focused, examination-centred approach.
-There are frequent opportunities to attend theatre trips to further facilitate the appreciation of dramatic structure and stagecraft.
-Attendance on such trips also provides an extremely useful grounding for those who wish to continue their study of English literature at A Level.
-METHOD OF EXAMINATION In English literature, you sit paper one: Shakespeare and the nineteenth century novel, one hour 45 minutes, requiring both extract-based and whole-text responses.
+The Middle Fifth curriculum is largely concerned with covering course content, while the (I)GCSE year itself involves a more revision-focused, examination-centred approach.
+METHOD OF EXAMINATION In English literature, you sit paper one: Shakespeare and the nineteenth century novel (one hour 45 minutes), requiring both extract-based and whole-text responses.
 Paper two deals with modern texts and poetry (two hours 15 minutes), requiring an analytical essay on the modern novel, a comparative essay on anthology poetry and two short essays on a pair of unseen poems.
 In English language, you sit a non-fiction and transactional writing paper (two hours 15 minutes).
 Section A involves reading comprehension; paraphrasing; reading for detail; language analysis and textual comparison.
 Section B involves completing a piece of transactional writing aimed at a specific audience.
-You must also complete two assessed coursework assignments: an imaginative or descriptive piece and an analytical literary essay.
+You also sit a poetry and prose texts and imaginative writing paper (one hour 30 minutes).
+Section A involves writing an argumentative and analytical essay about one of ten seen poetry or prose texts.
+Section B involves writing a creative piece.
 EXAM BOARD AND ENTRY AQA Edexcel GCSE English Literature IGCSE English Language (Specification A) 8702 4EA I NEXT STEPS The study of English gives pupils the ability to read actively and communicate their thoughts in writing fluently which they can then hone and develop further by studying English literature at A Level.
-In addition, we hope that a passion for reading will continue beyond Middle and Upper Fifth: reading is a key enabler to allow pupils to become empathetic and articulate communicators CONTACT - Mr Andrew Dobson, Head of English asd@exeterschool.org.uk
+In addition, we hope that a passion for reading will continue beyond Middle and Upper Fifth: reading is a key enabler to allow pupils to become empathetic and articulate communicators.
+CONTACT Mr Andrew Dobson, Head of English asd@exeterschool.org.uk